abdrahmansoltan/Learning-Notes/System design/1-System-design.md

 ![System Design](./img/system-design-1.png)

 - It's a process of defining the architecture, modules, interfaces, and data for a system to satisfy specified requirements.
+- It's mainly about 3 things:

+  - **Move Data**: how to move data from one place to another
+    - in the same server -> `RAM` to `CPU`
+    - in different servers -> `Client` to `Server`
+  - **Store Data**: how to store data
+    - in the same server -> `RAM` to `Disk`
+    - in different servers -> `Database` to `Caching Service`
+    - in the cloud -> `Database` to `Cloud Storage`
+  - **Process Data**: how to process & transform data

+- Bad design choices are hard to change later. so, we need to make sure that we make the right design choices from the beginning.
+  - Ex: choosing the wrong database, means that we'll have to change the entire system later by:
+    - changing the database
+    - migrating the data to the new database
+    - changing the code to work with the new database
+    - etc.

+---

 ### Goal of system design

 As you go up in seniority, you'll be expected to be able to design systems that are **scalable**, **reliable**, **highly available**, **secure**, **maintainable**, etc.

+- Usually, we won't have the prefect solution, but we need to figure out which option is the best. by trading off between the different options.
+  - > So system design is not about memorizing some facts. instead, it's about the **Thought process** by analyzing what improvements can be made and sacrifices can be made to make the system better.
 - When you're junior, mid-level, or early senior, you'll usually interact with **Low-level** code. like: **"Business logic"**, **"Application logic"**, **"Database"**, **"CI/CD"**, **"Dockers"**, **"Kubernetes"**, etc.
 - But when you're senior, you'll usually interact with **High-level** code. like: **"System design"**, **"Architecture"**, **"Data modeling"**, **"Microservices"**, **"Scalability"**, **"Reliability"**, **"High availability"**, **"Security"**, **"Maintainability"**, etc.